 Importance of Timely Eye Trauma Treatment

-- Experienced Specialists: The centre is led by Dr. Harsh Inder, a highly skilled retina specialist with years of experience in diagnosing and treating eye trauma.
+1. Experienced Specialists: The center is led by Dr. Harsh Inder, a highly skilled retina specialist with years of experience in diagnosing and treating eye trauma.

-- Comprehensive Care: From emergency treatment to long-term rehabilitation, the centre offers a full range of services to address all aspects of eye trauma.
+3. Comprehensive Care: From emergency treatment to long-term rehabilitation, the center offers a full range of services to address all aspects of eye trauma.

 Preventing Eye Trauma